vyoung831/Mintee/doc/Development/application-architecture.md

 - A button is tapped that presents a new modal or popover.
 - A button is tapped that dismisses the current modal or popover (handled automatically).

-Some Views dismiss the keyboard when a tap is registered outside of the control that activated the keyboard.
+Some Views also dismiss the keyboard when a tap is registered outside of the control that activated the keyboard.
 The Views and tap locations that exhibit this behavior are determined case-by-case.
 Examples include:
 - A tap is registered in the ScrollView of `AddTask`.
 - A row is tapped in `AddTagPopup`.